azcodess/house_search/README.md

 # PURPOSE AND SCOPE

 House Search is an application that allows the user to research the rental property market in the Queensland area.
-The user will input the suburb, postcode and maximum price and get back results that match their input.
-The application is packaged as a friendly helper in order to guide the user to their preferred result.
+The user will choose from four options on the screen in order to progress.
+Each choice is a suburb in Brisbane and the choice will correspond to the search.

 Searching for the right home can be daunting and some may feel uncomfortable doing it for the first time.
 In order to solve this problem the user should